What Is the PTI Program in South Carolina?

 If you are eligible for the PTI program, we will present arguments to the Solicitor’s Office establishing that you deserve a referral and, ultimately, acceptance into the program.
 We can also help you to get through the application process.

 Regardless of whether you are accepted or denied, we can handle the rest of your case every step of the way by preparing a solid defense or monitoring you to ensure you meet all program requirements.
-To learn more, contact us today for a free evaluation of your case through our Rock Hill office.
+To learn more, contact us today for a confidential evaluation of your case through our Rock Hill office.

 Author: Gary Lemel